 In addition to a more UX-friendly approach, think backwards!
 Consider customer search trends when creating and curating additional Storefront pages.

-Because the accurate and tailored reach of Sponsored Brands is based on keyword targeting (as opposed to category targeting, where you have less control), this approach will be the most effective option when planning to invest in sending traffic with Sponsored Brands.
+Because the more accurate and tailored reach of Sponsored Brands will be based on keyword targeting (as opposed to category targeting, where you have less control), this approach will be the most effective option when planning to invest in sending traffic with Sponsored Brands.

 Staying with the pet supplies example, imagine that stylish dog collars are a trending search term.
 On your Storefront home page, collars are positioned towards the bottom because your dog treats are your best seller.
 You don't necessarily want to rearrange this page, as you should maintain your best selling product above the fold.

 In order to still take advantage of the dog collar trend, create an additional storefront page to show off your selection of collars, and send your Sponsored Brand ads to this page.
 These custom, search term-driven pages can be stacked under a main component so you aren't clogging up navigation with seemingly random page options.

 To drive traffic to your Amazon Storefront and acquire new customers, you'll need to master Sponsored Brands.
 Keep the following in mind when utilizing these two tools:

 - Build additional Storefront pages based on high-potential keywords (not too high volume, but not too low where impressions will be dismal)